zarzouram/lt2316-h20-aa/README.md

 ### 2.1.
 PPMI

-I expect that most of the NERs tokens may be `unknown` for a general pertained embeddings.
-Several tokens are just punctuation or a single character; also, these NERs are specialized expressions that are rare to be found in a general corpus.
+I expect that most of the NEs tokens may be `unknown` for a general pertained embeddings.
+Several tokens are just punctuation or a single character; also, these NEs are specialized expressions that are rare to be found in a general corpus.
 For this reason, I decided to include the co-occurrence count for tokens, as this will embed the context information for each token.
 A PPMI is then calculated for the token count.

 I have investigated multiple reducing dimensions for the embeddings using the sum of variances explained by the reduced embeddings, and the results are summarized below.
 At 31% of the embeddings' original dimension, the principal components can explain more than 90% of the data variance.